pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 # Access Manager v3 API for Java SDK

 ##### Breaking changes in v9.0.0
-- Java 9.0.0 unifies Java and Kotlin SDKs, changes client instantiation, async callbacks, and status events.
-- See Java/Kotlin SDK migration guide for details.
+Java SDK 9.0.0 unifies Java and [Kotlin](/docs/sdks/kotlin) SDKs, changes client instantiation, asynchronous API callbacks, and [status events](/docs/sdks/java/status-events).
+Apps using < 9.0.0 may be impacted.
+See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).

 ##### Gradle compatibility
-- Use Gradle 6.8+ for proper dependency resolution.
+Use Gradle 6.8+ for correct dependency resolution.

-Access Manager v3 lets servers (initialized with a Secret Key) grant clients time-limited tokens with embedded permissions for specific PubNub resources:
+Access Manager v3 lets your servers (initialized with a Secret Key) grant clients time-limited tokens with embedded permissions for PubNub resources via lists or RegEx patterns, in a single request.
+You can restrict a token to a single client with `authorizedUuid`/`authorizedUserId`.
-- Channels, channel groups, and UUIDs (user object metadata)
-- Or Spaces and Users (metadata) in the Spaces/Users model
-- Permissions can be granted via lists or RegEx patterns, and restricted to a single authorized client.

 ##### User ID / UUID
-- User ID is also referred to as UUID/uuid in some APIs and responses, but carries the value of userId set during initialization.
+“User ID” is also referred to as UUID/uuid in some APIs/responses and holds the value of `userId` set during initialization.

-For more information, see Manage Permissions with Access Manager v3.
+For Access Manager v3 concepts, see [Manage Permissions with Access Manager v3](/docs/general/security/access-control).

 ## Grant token[​](#grant-token)

 ##### Requires Access Manager add-on
-Enable in the Admin Portal.
+Enable the Access Manager add-on for your key in the [Admin Portal](https://admin.pubnub.com/).
+See the [support page](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 ##### Requires Secret Key authentication
-Initialize the server SDK with a Secret Key.
+Use a server-side SDK instance [initialized](/docs/sdks/java/api-reference/configuration) with a Secret Key.

-Generates a time-limited token with ttl, optional authorizedUUID, and permissions for:
+`grantToken()` issues a time-limited token defining `ttl`, optional `authorizedUUID`, and permissions to resources:
 - channels
 - channelGroups
-- uuids
+- uuids (other users’ object metadata)

-Only the authorizedUUID (if set) can use the token.
-Unauthorized/invalid requests return 403.
+Only the `authorizedUUID` (if set) can use the token.
+Clients must include the token in each request until it expires.
+Unauthorized/invalid tokens return 403.

-Permissions:
+Essential behavior:
+- Permissions per resource:
   - channels: read, write, get, manage, update, join, delete
   - channelGroups: read, manage
   - uuids: get, update, delete

-TTL:
-- Required; minutes the token remains valid
-- Min 1, Max 43,200 (30 days); no default
+- TTL: required; minutes; min 1, max 43,200 (30 days); no default.
+See [TTL](/docs/general/security/access-control#ttl).

-RegEx:
-- Use patterns to specify permissions by pattern (set as patterns before grant)

-Authorized UUID:
+- RegEx: set permissions as `patterns` to match multiple resources.
+See [RegEx](/docs/general/security/access-control#regex).
-- Restrict token usage to a specific uuid to prevent impersonation
+- Authorized UUID: restrict a token to a single client UUID.
+See [Authorized UUID](/docs/general/security/access-control#authorized-uuid).

 ### Method(s)[​](#methods)
 ```
 `1grantToken()
 2    .ttl(Integer)